minio/docs/source/concepts/erasure-coding.rst

 the drives in the Erasure Set.

-MinIO calculates the number and size of *Erasure Sets* by dividing the total number of drives in the :ref:`Server Set <minio-intro-server-set>` into sets consisting of between 4 and 16 drives each.
+MinIO calculates the number and size of *Erasure Sets* by dividing the total number of drives in the :ref:`Server Pool <minio-intro-server-pool>` into sets consisting of between 4 and 16 drives each.
 MinIO considers two factors when selecting the Erasure Set size:

 - The Greatest Common Divisor (GCD) of the total drives.

-- The number of :mc:`minio server` nodes in the Server Set.
+- The number of :mc:`minio server` nodes in the Server Pool.

 For an even number of nodes, MinIO uses the GCD to calculate the Erasure Set size and ensure the minimum number of Erasure Sets possible.
-For an odd number of nodes, MinIO selects a common denominator that results in an odd number of Erasure Sets to facilitate more uniform distribution of erasure set drives among nodes in the Server Set.
+For an odd number of nodes, MinIO selects a common denominator that results in an odd number of Erasure Sets to facilitate more uniform distribution of erasure set drives among nodes in the Server Pool.

-For example, consider a Server Set consisting of 4 nodes with 8 drives each for a total of 32 drives.
+For example, consider a Server Pool consisting of 4 nodes with 8 drives each for a total of 32 drives.
 The GCD of 16 produces 2 Erasure Sets of 16 drives each with uniform distribution of erasure set drives across all 4 nodes.

-Now consider a Server Set consisting of 5 nodes with 8 drives each for a total of 40 drives.
+Now consider a Server Pool consisting of 5 nodes with 8 drives each for a total of 40 drives.
 Using the GCD, MinIO would create 4 erasure sets with 10 drives each.
 However, this distribution would result in uneven distribution with one node contributing more drives to the Erasure Sets than the others.
 MinIO instead creates 5 erasure sets with 8 drives each to ensure uniform distribution of Erasure Set drives per Nodes.

-MinIO generally recommends maintaining an even number of nodes in a Server Set to facilitate simplified human calculation of the number and size of Erasure Sets in the Server Set.
+MinIO generally recommends maintaining an even number of nodes in a Server Pool to facilitate simplified human calculation of the number and size of Erasure Sets in the Server Pool.

 .. _minio-ec-parity: